 Completed in 1730, Morelia’s aqueduct was used to bring water to the city.
-Frequently falling into disrepair and restored again, the aqueduct was finally decommissions in 1910.
-But plenty of the aqueduct still remains for a pretty photo op.
+Frequently falling into disrepair and restored, the aqueduct was finally decommissioned in 1910.
+But plenty of the aqueduct remains for a pretty photo op.

 Morelia University Library

-As you walk quietly through the main hall, look around at several of the awesome murals that are painted along the walls.
+As you stroll through the main hall, look at several fantastic murals painted along the walls.

 Santuario De Nuestra Señora De Guadalupe

-This stunningly beautiful little church on the east side of the city might just be one of the most beautiful churches we’ve ever visited here in Mexico.
-Worth a visit to come out here and admire the walls and ceiling.
+This stunning little church on the city’s east side might be one of the most beautiful churches we’ve ever visited here in Mexico.
+It’s worth a visit to come out here and admire the walls and ceiling.
 Lunch (or coffee) at nearby ORIGO is also recommended.

 Depending on who you ask, Pátzcuaro is one of the most beautiful and authentic Pueblo Magicos in all of Mexico.
 It’s no wonder visiting this magical town is one of the best things to do in Michoacán.

-The town is the center of Purépecha culture and is also the market hub for many of the various smaller villages to sell their handcrafted goods.
-Visitors are able to purchase these handicrafts, such as baskets, copperware, and hand-made ukuleles, at all the various markets, stalls, and official stores all throughout town!
+The town is the center of Purépecha culture and the market hub for many smaller villages to sell their handcrafted goods.
+Visitors can purchase these handicrafts, such as baskets, copperware, and handmade ukuleles, at all the markets, stalls, and official stores throughout town!